 An MPO serving a transportation management area may develop a housing coordination plan that includes projects and strategies that may be considered in the RTP.
+It is important to note that MPOs already integrate land use, housing, and transportation as part of the SCS.
 Contents of the plan may include developing regional goals for the integration of housing, transportation, and economic development strategies to:

-- Better connect housing and employment while mitigating commuting times - Align transportation improvements with housing needs, such as housing supply shortages, and proposed housing development - Align planning for housing and transportation to address needs in relationship to household incomes within the metropolitan planning area - Expand housing and economic development within the catchment areas of existing transportation facilities and public transportation services when appropriate, include higher-density development, as locally determined - Manage effects of growth of VMT experienced in the metropolitan planning area related to housing development and economic development - Increase share of households with sufficient and affordable access to the transportation networks of the metropolitan planning area - Identify the location of existing and planned housing and employment, and transportation options that connect housing and employment; and - Include a comparison of transportation plans to land use management plans, including zoning plans, that may affect road use, public transportation ridership, and housing development.
+- Better connect housing and employment while mitigating commuting times - Align transportation improvements with housing needs, such as housing supply shortages, and proposed housing development - Align planning for housing and transportation to address needs in relationship to household incomes within the metropolitan planning area - Expand housing and economic development within the catchment areas of existing transportation facilities and public transportation services when appropriate, include higher-density development, as locally determined - Manage effects of growth of VMT experienced in the metropolitan planning area related to housing development and economic development

+- Increase share of households with sufficient and affordable access to the transportation networks of the metropolitan planning area - Identify the location of existing and planned housing and employment, and transportation options that connect housing and employment; and - Include a comparison of transportation plans to land use management plans, including zoning plans, that may affect road use, public transportation ridership, and housing development.